lindsayrr8/lindsayrr8.github.io/_posts/2025-01-15-my-new-blog-post.md

 > – Communicate assessment effectively for action. <br />

 ### The first given task is to evaluate a data visualization that caught my eye recently.
+With the arrival of the recent new year, people tend to like to reflecting back on what happened in the previous one.
+While finding myself ~doomscrolling~ browsing reflections from 2024, I came across a visualization depicting which U.S. states saw the most move-in's versus move-out's last year.
+Being a ~broke Zillennial seeking to rent a repurposed shipping container under $2,000 per month~ young, aspiring data scientist living in a large city, this finding was particularly interesting to me: